You may be able to receive your money before Christmas 2020 if you submit an application online before 11 December 2020.

 We understand that you may need money now and there are several relief options available if you are experiencing financial difficulty.

-- Payments to support households for those who already receive social security, veteran or other income support payments or are an eligible concession card holder will receive two automatic $750 economic support payments.
-First payment was made between March 2020 and May 2020.
-Second payments started to be paid in July 2020.
-Find out the latest on Economic Support Payments.
+- Economic Support Payments are for households who receive social security, veteran or other income support payments or are an eligible concession card holder.
+Find out more on Economic Support Payments.

-- Early release of super, if you are eligible you will be able to withdraw up to $10,000 from you super until 31 December 2020.
+- Early release of super, if you are eligible you will be able to withdraw up to $10,000 from you super up until 11.59pm AEDT on 31 December 2020.

 - See government household assistance for more information.